TDarkShadow/iheartnewvegas/main.md

 - 🚫 **Tesla Cannon Chaining** (Gameplay, Features and Mechanics).
 Addresses a non-issue.
 - 🚫 **Lucky 38 Intro Poster** (Visuals, Environment).
 Addresses a non-issue.
 - 🚫 **Lonesome Road Carbon Shadow Fix** (Visuals, Environment).
 Addresses a non-issue.
+- 🚫 **Companion Radiation Suit** (Visuals, Creatures and NPCs).
+Heavily irradiated areas are few and far between in the game, and having multiple companions at once could turn this mod into an annoyance as you can't instantly tell who is who.
 - 🚫 **Classic Level Up Sounds** (Audio).
 It's not that I didn't like the mod, but it is the kind of nostalgia pandering I'm not interested in anymore.
 - 🚫 **Classic XP Sound** (Audio).
 Same as above.
 </details>